makinacorpus/php-query-builder/docs/content/query/placeholder.md

-# Parameters placeholders
+# Raw SQL parameters placeholders

-## Placeholder value type-hinting
+When writing raw SQL, you can use the `?` parameter placeholder in to arbitrarily:

+ - **send user input, values**, that will be later parametrized when sent to the database server using the bridge, thus preventing SQL-injection,
+ - **escape properly tables, columns and function names or any other identifier**, thus preventing SQL-injection or keyword conflicting identifiers ambiguities,
+ - **inject arbitrary expressions instances** the writer can format for you.

+## Value placeholder

-Independently from the final database driver, all parameters within arbitrary SQL must be written using the `?` placeholder in raw SQL:
+Independently from the final database driver, all value parameters within arbitrary SQL must be written using the `?` placeholder in raw SQL:

 ```php
 use MakinaCorpus\QueryBuilder\Writer\Writer;